A Robust $\widetilde{\mathcal{O}}(1/\sqrt{T})$ Rate for Unprojected TD Learning with Linear Function Approximation: Related Work

+In parallel, \citet{mitra2024simple} provided a simpler analysis using an inductive two-step argument, while \citet{li2025towards} utilized an exponentially decaying stepsize to remove the data-dropping steps.
+Moreover, \citet{sun2022finite} extended the fast analysis to neural networks in the NTK regime.
+However, in all these results, the non-asymptotic convergence rate can become arbitrarily slow due to ill-conditioned linear mappings.
+We discuss this caveat in more detail in Section~\ref{sec:comparison}.

-Our proof method is fundamentally different from previous ones, that aimed at establishing a contraction.
-Instead, we prove that the iterates are bounded because similar to the ones of SGD.
-In turn, SGD can have bounded iterates even for non-strongly convex objectives, as proved in, for example, \citet{Xiao10,OrabonaP21,ivgi2023dog} for various update schemes and assumptions on the objective functions.
+Our proof method is fundamentally different from the above ones, which removed the projection by proving a contraction.
+Instead, we show that the iterates are bounded for reasons analogous to what happens in Stochastic Gradient Descent (SGD).
+In fact, SGD can have bounded iterates even for non-strongly convex objectives, as shown, for example, by \citet{Xiao10,OrabonaP21,telgarsky2022stochastic,ivgi2023dog} under various update schemes and assumptions on the potential and stepsizes.

+Another minor difference with prior work is our choice of the potential function: We study the potential function proposed in \citet{liu2021temporal}, which improves earlier formulations by adding a term proportional to the discount factor $\gamma$.